 Repair Procedure

-The valve cover gaskets and bolt grommets on the Euro S50 engine are made from Viton and thus do not fail and need replacement.
+The following is a Euro S50 Double Vanos R&R (remove and replace) procedure.
+In contrast, the valve cover gaskets and bolt grommets on the Euro S50 engine are made from Viton, and thus do not fail or need replacement.

-Parts, Tools, and Shop Supplies
+Parts, Tools, and Shop Supplies:

-Parts with part number pattern xx-xx-x-xxx-xxx are BMW parts and can be acquired from a BMW dealership.
+Parts with the part number pattern xx-xx-x-xxx-xxx are genuine BMW parts and can be purchased directly from a BMW dealership.
+Additionally, Beisan Systems offers only the Vanos seals repair kit.

 Euro S50 double vanos seals repair kit (BS041) $80/each (www.beisansystems.com)